 Introduction / History

-Most of the Bagata are Hindus and they worship Hindu gods and goddesses as well as their tribal gods.
+Bagata people are mostly Hindus.
+They worship Hindu gods and goddesses in addition to their family and tribal gods.